 What does the Flaming Chalice symbol mean?

 Hans Deutsch, an Austrian artist, first brought together the chalice and the flame as a Unitarian symbol during his work with the Unitarian Service Committee during World War II.
 To Deutsch, the image had connotations of sacrifice and love.
 Unitarian Universalists today have many different interpretations of the image.
-To many, the cup represents religious community, while the flame represents ideas including the sacrificial flame, the flame of the spirit, and more.
+To many, the cup represents the religious community, while the flame represents ideas including the sacrificial flame, the flame of the spirit, and more.
 The flaming chalice image has changed many times over the past 65 years.
 There is no single interpretation of today’s flaming chalice symbol.
 Modern chalice designs often incorporate two overlapping circles which, for many people, represent our Unitarian and Universalist heritages.
 Other images include additional elements, some of which are merely decorative and others which are very meaningful.

 How do I become a member?